politeauthority/docker-pretty-ps/README.md

 **Step 2:** move the docker-pretty-ps executable somewhere within your path, this may change depending on OS and setups, for most my systems this works.
 ```
-cp docker-pretty-ps/docker-pretty-ps ~/bin
+cp docker-pretty-ps/docker-pretty-ps /bin
 ```

 # Future
 * Add unit tests
-* Better install instructions.. probably
+* Better install instructions.. probably.
-* Ordering options
-* Support docker ps -a (to get all running and stopped containers on the host)
+* Support docker ps -a (to get all running and stopped containers on the host).
+* Create python native API.
+* Create an actual install package.